shiyamsundar-k/dotnetcore-hello-world/README.md

-# Simple .NET Core v2.0.0 Hello World Application
+# A Simple .NET Core v2.0.0 Hello World in C#

 A very simple hello world application, just to get a feel of the basics of the C# language and how the framework runs.